-From carpentry and computer coding boot camps to cosmetology school and community colleges, a variety of trade schools provide training in a wide range of fields.
+From carpentry and computer coding boot camps to cosmetology schools and community colleges, a variety of trade schools provide training in a wide range of fields.
 Most trade school programs last two years or fewer, offering a chance to boost employability with less time and money invested than with a four-year degree.

 Workers who earned an occupational degree, for example, are found to be more likely to be employed full-time than those who didn’t.
 And those with an associate’s degree earn 17% more than those with only a high school diploma, according to the U.S. Bureau of Labor Statistics (BLS).

 While many trade schools can help students get ahead, be wary of offers that sound too good to be true.
 Do your own research on the career field you’re hoping to enter, the demand and pay for this type of work, and the trade school’s reputation so you can make an informed decision.